KTM 890 Duke does the quarter mile in 11.00 seconds

 KTM 890 Duke Dyno and engine performance

-Now KTM have given us the 890 Duke that nobody asked for.
-Just think of a 790 Duke with bigger, more powerful and torque laden engine, it’s really that simple.
+Now KTM has given us the 890 Duke that nobody asked for.
+Just think of a 790 Duke with a bigger, more powerful and torque-laden engine, it’s that simple.

 Both motorcycles make use of KTM’s LC8 parallel-twin engine.
 Internally though that extra 90 cc for the new 890 has come by the way of a slightly longer stroke and wider bore.

 There are other internal changes as well as different compression ratios.
 The capacity increase as well as other changes mean that the 890 Duke produces a claimed 10 horsepower more at the crank from its 889 cc engine over its 790 Duke sibling.